Cut and Sew Manufacturing: What It Is & How to Choose a Manufacturer

 4. Top 10 Cut and Sew Manufacturers That Are Best to Work With

-It’s important to note that while many full-package manufacturers include cut & sew as part of their service, the reverse – finding cut & sew specialists that can also handle full-package production if needed is much less common.
-That’s why this list includes both types of partners to give you more flexible options.
+It’s worth noting that while many full-package manufacturers include cut and sew as part of their services, the reverse – finding cut and sew specialists that can also scale into full-package production when needed – is far less common.
+That’s why this list includes both types of partners, giving you more flexible options depending on where your brand is right now.

 4.1.
 Thygesen Textile Vietnam

-Thygesen stands out as an ethical full-package clothing manufacturer, providing a comprehensive range of services from design consultation, material sourcing to bulk production and shipping.
-With 90 years of expertise in the textile industry, we serve top global brands including Tommy Hilfiger, DKNY, Calvin Klein, Fjällräven, Girlfriend Collective, Ninepine, and Boody..
+Thygesen is an ethical cut and sew and full-package clothing manufacturer with 90 years of expertise in the textile industry, serving global brands including Tommy Hilfiger, DKNY, Calvin Klein, Fjällräven, and Girlfriend Collective.

 4.1.1.
 Production Flexibility